If I ignore the pre-diabetes, how could diabetes reduce the quality or length of my life?

 How is pre-diabetes related to heart health?

 More research is needed to learn more about how pre-diabetes is related to heart health.
-People who go on to develop type 2 diabetes are also much more likely to experience heart disease, stroke, hypertension and other cardiovascular conditions.
 The good news is that steps taken to prevent diabetes are the same steps to prevent heart disease.
 When you treat one of them, you treat them all.